richelbilderbeek/paper_k3_ratings/docs/paper.md

 The songs excluded are those on soundtrack albums, as these are not included in the `hayahmama` package [yet](https://github.com/richelbilderbeek/heyahmama/issues/10).
-Dataset A is the dataset that uses the songs present on these CDs, which is use for hypothesis 1.
+Songs set A comprises all songs present on all K3 CDs, which is use for hypothesis 1.

 Behind all these songs have been 5 different groups of composers, with big overlap of the composers in each group.
-Dataset B is the subset of dataset A where the songs are written by the most prolific group of composers, which is used for hypothesis 2.
+Songs set B is the subset of songs set A where the songs are written by the most prolific group of composers, which is used for hypothesis 2.